yigitpolat/praktikum/README.md

 - The aspect ratio value can be used to determine the fill level of the bottle, and a threshold can be set to identify low liquid levels.

+Examples:

 - [Result-2](./images/result-2.png)
 - [Result-3](./images/result-3.png)
 - [Result-4](./images/result-4.png)

+#### Conclusion

+While the previously mentioned approach is effective and yields accurate results in environments with stable conditions, it's important to acknowledge that it may necessitate fine-tuning when introduced to settings where variables are subject to change.
+Even minor alterations in the environment, such as variations in lighting or liquid properties, can significantly impact the behavior of the detection system.
+In such dynamic environments, adaptability becomes crucial.
+Thus, ongoing monitoring and adjustments to the algorithm's parameters may be required to maintain reliable liquid level detection and ensure that the system can effectively respond to the evolving conditions, reflecting the inherent sensitivity of computer vision applications to environmental changes.

 ## CPEE - Model Integration